top of page

 French Engravers in eighteenth-century London

-A third study appeared in July 2024 with the title, "The Genius and Abilities of the greatest and most rival Nations".
-French Engravers in eighteenth-century London.
+The Genius and Abilities of the greatest and most rival Nations".
+French Engravers in eighteenth-century London was published in July 2024.

-This examines the lives and careers of the French-native engravers who left Paris to work in London from the end of the seventeenth-century to the end of the eighteenth century.
+This study examines the lives and careers of the French-native engravers who left Paris to work in London from the end of the seventeenth-century to the end of the eighteenth century.

 It demonstrates how they interacted with the French-speaking community created by recently settled Huguenot artisans and contributed to the transformation and international recognition of a British school of copper-plate engraving in the second half of the century.